 The first large-scale asset purchases were launched in November 2008, when the FOMC announced the acquisition of housing agency debt and agency mortgage-backed securities (MBS) of up to USD600 bn (about 4% of GDP).
 In March 2009, the FOMC decided to substantially expand its purchases of agency-related securities and to acquire longer term Treasury securities as well, with total purchases targeting USD1.75 trn (12% of GDP.)
 This represented 22% of the outstanding stock of longer term agency debt, fixed-rate agency MBS, and Treasury securities.

 By reducing the net supply of assets with long duration, the Federal Reserve’s LSAP [large-scale asset purchase] programs appeared to have successfully compressed the term premium charged on long-dated bond yields.
 Thus, the reduction in the ten-year term premium associated with LSAPs through March 2010 was estimated to be somewhere between 30 and 100 basis points (see post here).
-In addition, the LSAP program seem to have had an even greater effect on longer term interest rates of agency debt and agency MBS, by improving market liquidity and removing assets with high prepayment risk from private portfolios (view post here).
+In addition, the LSAP program seems to have had an even greater effect on longer term interest rates of agency debt and agency MBS, by improving market liquidity and removing assets with high prepayment risk from private portfolios (view post here).

 In November 2010 the FOMC initiated purchases of USD600 bn (4% of GDP) in longer-term Treasury securities while continuing to reinvest the proceeds of maturing or redeemed longer-term securities in Treasuries (QE2).
 The program was completed in June 2011.